 Industry Members Share What AFE Means to Them

-In celebration of our 60th anniversary, we are inviting the floral community to share their #AFEandMe stories with us.
+As a part of our 60th anniversary celebration, we launched an ongoing campaign asking the floral community to share their #AFEandMe stories with us.
 From long-time supporters to industry experts and students, many industry members have participated and shared how AFE has impacted them both personally and professionally.

 Click an image to see in full size with captions from our social media.
 Then use the arrows to the side to scroll through all photos.
+We continue to invite members to share their stories with us on an ongoing basis.
 You can submit your own #AFEandMe here.

 Terry Lanker shares her #AFEandMe story from the perspective of industry education, “I am so grateful for the gift of scholarship funding that AFE has granted my students in the @theOhioStateUniversity ATI Floral Design and Marketing program.
 For many of our students, finances are a primary driver affecting their decision to pursue higher education.
 I am proud of our graduates who are making great contributions to the floral industry and I thank AFE for the generous support that helped pave the way for their academic success!”